THE COMPLETE STEP-BY-STEP GUIDE ON

 They don’t have to be perfect.
 But they will give you something to work with.
 Once you’re ready, simply copy + paste the text into WordPress.
 That’s where all the formatting will take place.

-The reason why I recommend you write your content offline is because it’s faster and you avoid WordPress uselessly creating a gazillion backups of your posts as your write.
+The reason why I recommend you write your content offline is that it’s faster and you avoid WordPress uselessly creating a gazillion backups of your posts as your write.

 The difference between posts and pages